Git-HB-CHEN/MOFO/README.md

 This repository provides the official implementation of Multi-Organ FOundation (MOFO) Model.

-**Multi-Organ Foundation Model for Universal Ultrasound Image Segmentation with Task Prompt and Anatomical Prior**
+**Multi-Organ Foundation Model for Universal Ultrasound Image Segmentation with Task Prompt and Anatomical Prior** (IEEE Transaction on Medical Imaging, *Under Review*)

 ### Key Features